Sasanka1994/Boiler-plates-for-projects/README.md

 # Boiler-plates-for-projects
-Thos are biler plates for starting new vanila javascript projects.
+Those are biler plates for starting new vanila javascript projects.
 Enjoy!!!